 Seeks to provide current income with growth of capital as a secondary objective by blending investment-grade bonds and dividend-paying stocks.
 The Fund can help investors engineer an income stream that factors in future inflation, though there is no guarantee the Fund will generate an income stream.
 Income distributions and systematic withdrawals from mutual funds are generally taxable.
 As with all mutual funds, the Fund involves risks and may not be suitable for all investors.
 The principal value and investment return of the Fund will fluctuate with changes in market conditions.

+Hypothetical examples and the results for other time periods could differ substantially from that shown above.
 The CD and bond illustrations assume that income distributions begin one year after the initial investment and are distributed every January per year, and no additional contributions are made after the initial investment.
-CD rate is based on the average 12-month CD rate on 1/1/10 and each January 1 thereafter; bonds are based on a 3.83% coupon rate of the 10-year Treasury Bond on 1/1/10 and assumes it is held until maturity.
+CD rate is based on the average 12-month CD rate at 1/1/11 and each January 1 thereafter; bonds are based on a 3.83% coupon rate of the 10-year Treasury Bond at 1/1/10 and assumes it is held until maturity.
 The growth of principal of the Hartford Balanced Income Fund depicted in the chart assumes the continued reinvestment of dividends and capital gains and is for illustrative purposes only.
-Data sources: Thomson One, Barclays Live, and Hartford Funds, 10/20.
+Source: Morningstar, Barclays Live, and Hartford Funds, 1/21.

 You Oughta Know